asterisk/documentation/docs/Test-Suite-Documentation/Using-Python3.md

 *yappcap and starpy are now installed as part of the virtual environment via the extras.txt*

-!!! note
+/// note
 The testsuite also provides an install_prereq script in the contrib/scripts directory which can be used to install the base dependencies on various distributions.
 If this is used then there is no need to manually install SIPp or asttest.
-[//]: # (end-note)
+///

 **[sipp](https://github.com/SIPp/sipp)** is a SIP simulation tool that is relied on heavily by the Testsuite.
 Most distributions have up to date versions of the tool available.
 If it's version 3.6.0 or greater, simple use your distro's package manager to install it and skip the rest of the sipp instructions.
 Otherwise download, build and install it yourself.
 You'll need to install openssl, libsrtp (or libsrtp2), libpcap, gsl (or libgsl), lksctp-tools (or libsctp1), and their associated development packages (-devel or -dev).